-"In other story-telling methods, we see what the characters do - in videogames, we control what they do, within certain boundaries - student participant." (interview)
+"In other story-telling methods, we see what the characters do - in videogames, we control what they do, within certain boundaries - student participant" (interview).

-Working with four groups of teachers (1 from each institution) and students (10 from each institution) in A2 (second year of the A level entry qualification to a university in the United Kingdom) and undergraduate (degree) contexts across three geographical locations in England, all participants first contributed to a gameplay blog requiring them to wear both 'hats' of literature student and gamer and to reflect on these overlapping fields and associated habitus (Bourdieu, 1986).
-Secondly, students from each group whose blog contributions indicated different types of responses to the questions were invited to participate further and to 'train' their teachers to play the game (developing further a strategy for 'inexpert pedagogy' see Andrews and McDougall, Q10122 2012; Kendall and McDougall, 2012b).
-Next, these Q11123 smaller groups worked together on a series of study resources and activities (Figure 1) locating the game as F1 a literary text within the analytical 'lens' of English.
+Working with four groups of teachers (one from each institution) and students (10 from each institution) in A2 (second year of the A level entry qualification to a university in the United Kingdom) and undergraduate (degree) contexts across three geographical locations in England, all participants first contributed to a gameplay blog requiring them to wear both 'hats' of literature student and gamer and to reflect on these overlapping fields and associated habitus (Bourdieu, 1986).
+Secondly, students from each group whose blog contributions indicated different types of responses to the questions were invited to participate further and to 'train' their teachers to play the game (developing further a strategy for 'inexpert pedagogy' see Andrews and McDougall, 2012; Kendall and McDougall, 2012).
+Next, these smaller groups worked together on a series of study resources and activities (Figure 1) locating the game as a literary text within the analytical 'lens' of English.
+Finally, selected participants were interviewed and the resources modified accordingly.